 Naturally, braking power is at its peak performance.
-Now the miles start to add up on the vehicle.
+Now the miles/kilometers start to add up on the vehicle.
 MINNEAPOLIS drivers tend to focus on the brake pads.
-In the automotive business, the pads, and shoes on drum brakes, are called the friction material.
+In the automotive business, the pads and shoes on drum brakes are called the friction material.
 That's because they provide the friction used to stop the vehicle.
-The pads are designed to be effective throughout their useful life – it's not until they are worn so thin as to be out of ' specs that they lose their ability to stop.
+The pads are designed to be effective throughout their useful life – it's not until they are worn so thin as to be out of 'specs' that they lose their ability to stop.

 The mechanical parts of the brakes have pistons and springs that get quite a workout while breaking.
-Over many miles around MN, these wear and get gummed up.
-They start to lose effectiveness gradually and could even fail - a scary possibility That's why a regular brake inspection at Affordable Transmissions is important for your vehicle and your family's safety.
+Over long distances around MN, these wear and get gummed up.
+They start to lose effectiveness gradually and could even fail - a scary possibility.
+That's why a regular brake inspection at Affordable Transmissions is important for your vehicle and your family's safety.
 At Affordable Transmissions we can test the operation of the brakes and see if any parts need cleaning or replacing.

 That leads us to brake fluid service at Affordable Transmissions.
 Some of the critical additives in the fluid that lubricate and clean the vehicle fluid system are depleted over time.
 That and moisture building up in the system reduce the performance of the brake fluid.
 A brake service at Affordable Transmissions cleans out deposits, water and dirt.
 Then the system is filled up with fresh fluid.

 The tires are what connect the vehicle to the road.
 Stopping force all comes down to traction.
-The better the tires grip the road, the quicker you'll stop.
+The better the tires grip the road, the more quickly you'll stop.